Nominal data – Definition, Analysis & Characteristics

 Nominal data – Analysis

 To visualize this type of data, you can use tables and charts.
 It is essential to use descriptive statistics to make some sense of the data provided.
 With this information, you can find the central tendency and frequency distribution of the collected data.
-You should note that mode is the only measure of central tendency that you can use on this form of data. nasty would require you to perform mathsematical operations, while median would require you to arrange the numbers in ascending or descending order.
+You should note that mode is the only measure of central tendency that you can use on this form of data.
+Mean would require you to perform mathematical operations, while median would require you to arrange the numbers in ascending or descending order.

 Distribution